claottoni/Animal-dental-calculus/README.md

 bracken -d ${KRAKEN_DB} -i filename.krk.report -o filename.bracken -r ${READ_LEN}
 ```

-We used the custom R script `brackenToAbundanceTable.R` to parse the Bracken abundance data for each individual from a study dataset in a table.
+We used the custom R script `brackenToAbundanceTable.R` (see Toolbox repository) to parse the Bracken abundance data for each individual from a study dataset in a table.
 ```bash
 DIR=path/to/bracken/output
 brackenToAbundanceTable.R $DIR